 Why contact lens solutions need a green fix

 If you’re among the 150 million people using contact lenses, your lens solution choices matter.
-The products used to clean and store lenses create significant plastic waste.
+The products used to clean and store lenses can create significant plastic waste.
 This includes bottles, caps and packaging materials.
-“Green” contact solutions are eco-friendly options that can reduce waste.
+Some contact lens solution brands now offer products designed to reduce packaging waste or incorporate recyclable or recycled materials.

-Sustainability is becoming more important to contact lens wearers.
+Sustainability is becoming an important factor to contact lens wearers.
 Manufacturers have responded by offering greener options in contacts, solutions and lens care products.
-Eco-friendly packaging is the new normal and specialty recycling programs are much easier to access.
+Eco-friendly packaging is the new normal and specialty recycling programs are becoming much easier to access.

 Eco-conscious consumers now have more choices than ever.
 Understanding what makes a contact solution sustainable can help you make informed decisions for yourself and the environment.